javag97/design/content/posts/2018-09-10/index.md

 # Defining public art

-![Images of what public art for the purposes of StArt](./images/definingart.jpg) When talking to different people, we were faced with a challenge of what to include when making the app.
-A remark made when explaining our idea to research participants was to expand the idea to a travel app that tourists can use when traveling overall.
-Another research participant mentioned expanding public art to art that can be found in museums.
+![Images of what public art for the purposes of StArt](./images/definingart.jpg) When talking to different people, we faced a challenge of what to include when making the app.
+A suggestion involved expanding public art to art found in museums.

-The decision to keep the app specifically in the direction of public art is to give users the opporunity to explore art duing their downtime.
-We also felt it important for art to be publicly accessible as we felt public art reflects the ideas of an area more so than art in a museum.
+We decided to keep the app in the direction of public art.
+By keeping the demographic specific, this allows for flexibility to not compromise usability.
+It was also important for art to be accessible without payment.
+From our feedback, we thought art in the public better reflects ideas of an area more so than art in a museum.

 # Audience

+Many comments made was to expand the idea to a travel app that tourists can use when traveling.
+But, there are other competitors currently successful in that market.
 Our decision was to limit to scope as we wanted the app to be as focused on a user as possible.
-We also were aware of other competitors in the space that currently suceessful, while looking at our idea as a way to solve the problems of a single fictional person whose needs could be clearly identified and monitored.

-Such an individual is excited about different cultures.
-They travel often and are looking at experiencing cultures and communities different from their own.
-These experiences can be found in any range from large metropolitan areas to small towns.
+Such individuals find different cultures exciting.
+They travel often and are looking at experiencing communities different from their own.
+These individuals can find themselves between large metropolitan areas and small towns.

 # Persona

 ![Our fictional persona](./images/jeremy.jpg)

-## “I feel like I’m missing out on the authentic culture of the places I travel.”
+## “I’m missing out on the authentic culture of the places I travel.”

-Jeremy Wilkes is a 24-year-old student teacher who does wedding photography on the side.
+Jeremy Wilkes is a 24-year-old student teacher.
+He is also a part-time wedding photographer as a way to supplement his income.
 Jeremy enjoys going on road trips with friends on weekends and during his time off.
 When he gets the chance he also likes to travel abroad with his family.
 When Jeremy and his family travel they like to leave some time to do some free-form exploring.

-### Goals
+### Jeremy's Goals
 + Learn more about the authentic culture in the places he visits.
 + Wants to meet new kinds of people when he goes on trips.
 + Wants to explore new things in places he hasn't been before